rpavanello97/netflix-clone/readme.md

 ## Introduction

-I developed this project in HTML, CSS, JavaScript with Digital Innovation One(DIO).
+I developed this project in HTML, CSS, JavaScript during the classes at Digital Innovation One(DIO).
 <br/>
 I have contribuited in my version with the following functionalities: